 The Company has a programme for inducting new Directors.
-This includes giving new Directors a full briefing about the nature of the business, current issues, the corporate strategy and the expectations of the Board concerning the performance of Directors and access to all employees to gain full background on the Company's operations.
+This includes giving new Directors a full briefing about the nature of the business, significant policies, current issues, the corporate strategy and the expectations of the Board concerning the performance of Directors and access to all personnel to gain full background on the Company's operations.